hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Club Mexicana Soho - vegan Mexican.
 * On my pastry wishlist: Toklas Bakery.
 * Below Stone Nest - not what you'd expect in Soho.
 Go for a drink, go early and prepare to be surprised.
+* On my pastry wishlist: Irene Bakery & More and La Maritxu Connaught Basque Cheesecake.

 ### <a name="southbank"></a> 18.
 Southbank